learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Handling_Bugs_and_Technical_Debt.md

 ### Managing Technical Debt

-1. **Identification**: Regularly assess the codebase for potential technical debt.
-Use code analysis tools to identify areas that may need attention.
+1. **Identification**: Regularly assess the codebase for existing technical debt.
+Leverage code analysis tools such as [TSLint](https://palantir.github.io/tslint/), [Checkstyle](https://checkstyle.sourceforge.io/), [Flake8](https://pypi.org/project/flake8/), [RuboCop](https://github.com/rubocop/rubocop), [SpotBugs](https://spotbugs.github.io/), and [StyleCop](https://github.com/StyleCop/StyleCop) to pinpoint areas that require attention.

-2. **Documentation**: Clearly document intentional instances of technical debt, including the reasons behind the choices made.
-This documentation aids in future decision-making and repayment strategies.
+2. **Documentation**: Thoroughly document existing technical debt, outlining the reasons behind initial decisions.
+This documentation serves as a valuable reference for understanding the context of the debt and planning repayment.

-3. **Prioritization**: Prioritize the repayment of technical debt based on business priorities, impact on development speed, and potential risks.
+3. **Prioritization**: Prioritize the resolution of technical debt based on its impact on current development, potential risks, and alignment with business goals.

-4. **Incorporation into Project Planning**: Include the repayment of technical debt in project planning.
-Allocate time specifically for addressing accumulated debt during development sprints.
+4. **Planning**: Incorporate the resolution of existing technical debt into project planning.
+Allocate dedicated time during development sprints for systematically addressing accumulated debt.

-5. **Refactoring**: Consider refactoring as a proactive approach to addressing technical debt.
-Refactoring should be a continuous activity rather than a one-time effort.
+5. **Refactoring**: Proactively approach technical debt resolution through systematic refactoring.
+Regularly revisit and improve code segments to ensure long-term maintainability.

-### Best Practices
+### Best Practices for Reducing Technical Debt

-* **Cultivate a Culture of Quality**: Emphasize the importance of writing clean, maintainable code.
-Encourage peer reviews and continuous learning to improve coding practices.
+* **Cultivate a Culture of Quality**: Emphasize the significance of writing clean, maintainable code.
+Foster a culture that values software craftsmanship, leading to reduced instances of unintentional technical debt.

-* **Regular Code Reviews**: Conduct regular code reviews not only for new features but also to identify and address areas of technical debt.
+* **Regular Code Reviews**: Conduct regular code reviews not only to catch issues but also to identify and address potential areas of technical debt.
+A proactive review process can prevent the introduction of debt in the first place.

-* **Tools and Metrics**: Use code quality metrics and tools to identify and measure technical debt.
-This data can inform decision-making and prioritize repayment efforts.
+* **Tools and Metrics**: Utilize code quality metrics and tools to identify and measure potential technical debt.
+Implement these tools as part of the development pipeline to catch issues early and prevent them from escalating.
 Some examples of code quality metrics are:

     * [Code coverage](https://en.wikipedia.org/wiki/Code_coverage): The percentage of code covered by automated tests.
         * Possible tools for code coverage include [JCov](https://wiki.openjdk.org/display/CodeTools/jcov) and [Codecov](https://about.codecov.io/).